wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/azure-sdk-dotnet-release-notes-2_7.md

 - Old **Storm** project must be upgraded when using this version of the tools.
 For more information, see [this blog](/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started/).
 - Visual Studio Web Express is no longer supported.
 For more information, see [this blog](/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started/).

-###Azure Websites Tools
+###Azure Tools

 In this release the following updates were made to Web Tools Extensions.
 For more information see [this](https://azure.microsoft.com/blog/2015/07/20/announcing-the-azure-sdk-2-7-for-net/)  blog.

 - Support for DreamSpark accounts added
 - Full change to Azure Tools made to support the new Azure Resource Management APIs
-- Support for Azure Websites added to [Cloud Explorer](/documentation/articles/azure-sdk-dot-net-release-notes-2_7#cloud_explorer)
+- Support for Azure added to [Cloud Explorer](/documentation/articles/azure-sdk-dot-net-release-notes-2_7#cloud_explorer)

 ####Known issues

-web site deployment slot nodes don't appear under the Slots node in Server Explorer, and web site deployment slot child nodes don't load under Cloud Explorer.
+Web App deployment slot nodes don't appear under the Slots node in Server Explorer, and Web App deployment slot child nodes don't load under Cloud Explorer.
 This issue has been resolved and prepared for the next SDK release.

 ###<a id="cloud_explorer"></a>Cloud Explorer for Visual Studio 2015